Critical to Success

 Now more than ever, a Master of Social Work (MSW) is critical to professional success in the social work field.
 Those earning an MSW degree have increased professional competency and job satisfaction, along with opportunities for career advancement.
 The field has shown an increased demand for individuals with the MSW degree, making it a must!

 USF’s MSW program is designed for working professionals because it offers convenient Friday/Saturday classes.
 Full-time students attending classes on Fridays and Saturdays can expect to complete the degree in two years or four semesters.
-Advance standing students (those with a BSW from an accredited program) should anticipate one academic year for completion.
+Advanced standing students (those with a BSW from an accredited program) should anticipate one academic year for completion.
 To find out if this program is available in your area, click here to access our “Your Right to Know” page, then click “Program Availability by State” under Academics.
 Part-time students are welcome.

 The MSW program combines both theoretical and practical knowledge so that students earn a degree that is highly respected in the workplace.
 The program’s foundation courses contain content and learning experiences that all MSW graduates need for competent, generalist social work practice.
 Supervised field work is required in the first and second years.
 Click here to see an assessment of student learning outcomes from the MSW program.